| Glossary of Terms Activities of daily living (ADL): Routine activities that a person

 in state-operated institutions and increased the number of people

+receiving support in their communities.
 Diagnostic and Statistical Manual (DSM): Used mainly in clinical

 settings, this guide provides a classification and description